jme-sull/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stands for Document Object Model.
+It is an object representation of an HTML page that acts as an API to allow us to manipulate the webpage

 2. What is an event?

+An event is a user interaction with the web page.

 3. What is an event listener?

+An event listener is a method added to an element which waits for a specifc user action and then triggers a callback function when the action occurs.

 4. Why would we convert a NodeList into an Array?

+We might convert a NodeList into an array if we wanted access to array methods other than .ForEach().

 5. What is a component?
+A component is a reuseable function that takes data and returns a peice of UI

 ### Git Set up